 Our Mission Statement:

-We are committed to LISTENING and learning from Black leaders and the Black community on how we can best serve.
+We are committed to listening to and learning from the Black community,

 Our History: